aumpierre-unb/InternalFluidFlow.jl/README.md

 For citation of the last released version of InternalFluidFlow, please check CITATION file in the maintainer's repository (https://github.com/aumpierre-unb/InternalFluidFlow.jl).

-## The theory for InternalFluidFlow
+## The Theory for InternalFluidFlow

 The following is a very short introduction to the steady internal flow of an incompressible and inviscid fluid and to the Internal Fluid Flow module for Julia.